Ecosphere (aquarium): Biota

-Prior to 2003, the EcoSpheres contained at least one snail at the time of purchase.
+Prior to 2003, the EcoSpheres contained at least one Malaysian trumpet snail at the time of purchase.
 However, the system is self-sustaining without the snails.
 (The main function of the snails was aesthetic, as they cleaned scum from the glass.)
-The Gorgonia coral in EcoSpheres is dead and plays no active biological role in the system, however it does increase the surface area for beneficial bacteria and algae, and the calcium carbonate in the coral acts as a pH buffering agent.
+The Gorgonia coral in EcoSpheres was dead and played no active biological role in the system; however it did increase the surface area for beneficial bacteria and algae, and the calcium carbonate in the coral acted as a pH buffering agent.

 Concerns

 A major concern is that the shrimp’s sole habitat is shrinking, with over 90% of Hawaii’s anchialine pools having disappeared due to development, and this species of shrimp is disappearing along with them.

 Comparable objects and systems

-Commercially packaged aquarium kits, including algae, anchialine be left open or closed, are available in Hawaii.
-The customer can combine these to create an aquarium comparable to the EcoSphere.
+Commercially packaged aquarium kits, including algae, intended to be left open or closed, are available in Hawaii.
+The customer can use these to create an aquarium comparable to the EcoSphere.

+Theartofscience.eu produces "Beachworld" globes similar to the Ecospheres, with various ornamental additions including beach glass and seashells.

-It is possible to purchase Halocaridina shrimp from Hawaiian aquarium dealers and create home-made sealed aquaria with no other special supplies.
-Sand, gravel, crushed shell, and very well cycled filtered water from a successful saltwater aquarium, with the lowest attainable ammonia content, should be used.
-A small inoculation of live Spirulina algae may be introduced.
+It is possible to purchase Halocaridina rubra shrimp from Hawaiian aquarium dealers and create home-made sealed aquaria with no other special supplies.
+Sand, gravel, crushed shell, and very well cycled filtered water from a successful saltwater aquarium, diluted with an equal volume of distilled or reverse-osmosis water, with the lowest attainable ammonia content, provides a suitable brackish water mixture.
+A small inoculation of live Spirulina algae may be introduced for food.
 Certain ubiquitous algae and bacteria are likely to be carried by the shrimp themselves and will soon colonize the walls of the container.
 There is a risk that pathogens also may be introduced.

-The Ecosphere can degrade with time.
-It is "self-sustaining" in comparison to systems which degrade much more quickly.
+Closed jar systems like the Ecosphere degrade with time.
+They are "self-sustaining" only in comparison to systems which degrade much more quickly.

-The advantage of an aquarium closed with a lid (rather than a permanently sealed plug, which is found in the base of an EcoSphere) is that if the system goes out of equilibrium, the owner can remedy conditions and prevent a complete die-off.
+The advantage of an aquarium closed with a lid (rather than a permanently sealed plug, which was found in the base of an EcoSphere) is that if the system goes out of equilibrium, the owner can remedy conditions and prevent a complete die-off.
 Intervention to maintain good water quality allows a larger number of shrimp to live in the open system than can survive in the relatively poor quality closed environment.